skip to content

 Clinical Research Co-ordinator

 Phil graduated from the University of Cambridge in 2010 after completing his veterinary degree, and received the Zoetis Prize for Small Animal Medicine that year.
 He spent two years in general practice, where he was awarded CVS New Graduate of the Year, before returning to The Queen’s Veterinary School Hospital as a Junior Clinical Training Scholar.
 Here he developed his interest in surgery and began research into BOAS, with a specific interest in clinical management of these patients.
-Phil now splits his time between working as part BOAS research group and in first opinion at a general practice in Thetford.

 Dr Lajos Kalmar PhD